kkkkqq/BPTTDD/README.md

-BPTT Implementation for DD Algorithms
+BPTT Implementation for DD Algorithms.

+The BPTT implementation may be flawed and one is therefore discouraged from using this repository!

+Check the new BPTT implementation!